Oliver Tambo: Exile to London

-On 30 December 1979 in Lusaka, Zambia, Tambo as president and Alfred Nzo, then secretary-general of the ANC, met Tim Jenkin, Stephen Lee and Alex Moumbaris, ANC members and escapees from incarceration at Phillip Kgosi Prison as political prisoners.
+On 30 December 1979 in Lusaka, Zambia, Tambo, then acting president, and Alfred Nzo, then secretary-general of the ANC, met Tim Jenkin, Stephen Lee and Alex Moumbaris, ANC members and escapees from incarceration at Phillip Kgosi Prison as political prisoners.
 Their presence was officially announced by the ANC in early January and Tambo introduced them at a press conference on 2 January 1980.